choung0124/-/README.md

     Make sure that you organize these txt files into their own directory, this will help with the next step.
     Again, these files are encoded in euc-kr, refer to the previous steps on how to read euc-kr files

-2. Combine the output.txt files into your final corpus
+b.
+Combine the output.txt files into your final corpus

 ``` ! python scripts/combine_yt_comments.py "outputs directory" ```